akshat-jnn/Java-Automation-UI-API--Framework/README.md

 - Detailed error logging

 ### Known Issues / Limitations
--The PDF download after clicking "Print Application" is triggered via an OS-level dialog.
+- The PDF download after clicking "Print Application" is triggered via an OS-level dialog.
 Selenium WebDriver cannot directly handle this dialog or automate the file save operation; download verification is handled where possible, but PDF saving must be manual or performed using DevTools commands where supported.

--The provided sample API URL does not supply all the necessary visa form fields.
+- The provided sample API URL does not supply all the necessary visa form fields.
 For missing fields, hardcoded fallback values are used in the automation script.

   ---
 **Author**: Akshat Jain